justy97/CandidateManagement/README.md

-# Kanban Project: a kanban board to manage job applicants
+# Kanban Project: Candidate Manager
 A kanban board website for recruiters to manage candidates<br/>

 ## Demo